Skip to main content

 Unsupported chain/tokenRequested operation on an unsupported chain or tokenCheck Supported Networks

+If retryable is true, the client may retry the same request once.
+Otherwise, inputs or state must change before retrying.
 MCP clients typically display tool errors in the conversation.
 The agent can often explain what went wrong and suggest a fix.